process-analytics/bpmn-visualization-examples/tutorials/quick-start/README.md

 # Quick start

-Javascript example to demonstrate how to integrate `bpmn-visualization` in an html page.
+Javascript example to demonstrate how to integrate `bpmn-visualization` in a html page.
 - [__⏩ live environment__](https://cdn.statically.io/gh/process-analytics/bpmn-visualization-examples/master/tutorials/quick-start/index.html)
 - to run locally, open the [index.html](index.html) directly in a Web Browser